Text messaging is all the rage. Hopefully, not a road rage.

 An increasing number of state lawmakers are concerned by the rash of accidents caused by text-happy drivers.
 Although many states already have laws that require cell phone-users to wear a headset while driving, states’ attempts to ban text messaging while driving is a new trend.

-News reports are rife with tales of fatalities attributed to DWT, or driving while texting.
+News reports are rife with tales of roadway fatalities attributed directly to DWT, or driving while texting.
 Two years ago, a 63-year-old Colorado man was killed when a text-messaging 17-year-old crashed his car into the older man’s bicycle.
-In Massachusetts, a 13-year-old was killed after a car driven by a text-messaging man struck him.
+Last month, in Massachusetts, a 13-year-old was killed after a car driven by a text-messaging man struck him.

-A Nationwide Insurance survey found that nearly one in five drivers admitted to text messaging while driving.
-No studies have been conducted specifically on the dangers of texting while driving, but critics contend that because texting requires even more concentration, the distractions are at least the same, if not greater than those posed by normal cell phone use.
+It’s a common practice, according to industry survey.
+In a survey last January, Nationwide Insurance found that nearly one in five drivers admitted to text messaging while driving.
+While no studies have been conducted specifically on the dangers of texting while driving, critics contend that because texting requires even more concentration, the distractions are at least the same, if not greater than those posed by normal cell phone use.

 A 2006 study from researchers at the University of Utah found that talking on a cell phone while driving is as dangerous as driving drunk — even if the phone is a hands-free model.
 An earlier study found that drivers who use hands-free cell phones were 18 percent slower in braking and took 17 percent longer to regain the speed they lost when they braked.